 It’s also advisable to start an RTA claim as early as possible.
 This is because there is a three-year time limit on most personal injury claims.
 This means that you have three years from the date of your accident in which to claim.
 In fatal accidents, this time-limit starts from the date of death.

-If you or someone you know has been in an accident that wasn’t their fault they may be entitled to accident claims compensation.
-First Personal Injury solicitors are here to help with your potential accident or injury compensation claims.
+If you or someone you know has been in an accident that wasn’t their fault they may be entitled to accident compensation.
+Our solicitors are here to help with your potential accident or injury compensation claims.

 We’ll talk through the details of your claim over the phone, and then advise further!